 ‘I’m not special,’ said Omari McQueen.
 ‘Well, I am special to my mum and dad.’
-In fact, Omari, who lives in Peckham, is special to many people because at the age of 11 he is the world’s youngest restauranteur.
+In fact, Omari, who lives in Peckham, is special to many people.
+At the age of 11 he is the world’s youngest restauranteur.
 He has founded his own company Dipalicious that produces vegan dips and meals and has his own cooking show on YouTube https://www.youtube.com/watch?v=aPwBmP_P38s and entertained an audience of well over 100 adults at the Bett Show in January.

 Last summer the government announced 15 providers would benefit from new funding of £2m for projects aimed at primary school children https://www.careersandenterprise.co.uk/news/boost-primary-school-careers-education.
-Motivating their decision in part is concern that social mobility has stalled and that the UK is getting poorer in every sense, including a narrowing of children’s horizons.
+Motivating their decision in part is concern that social mobility has stalled.
+This means that the UK is getting poorer in every sense, including a narrowing of children’s horizons.

-The ‘northern wall’ became a key feature of election coverage but far from being a soundbite, its roots were well developed long before that.
-Theresa May’s social mobility committee walked out in frustration at the lack of progress at the end of 2017 and a report published by the new committee in April 2019 claimed: ‘Inequality is now entrenched from birth to work with social mobility stagnating at virtually all life stages.’
+The ‘northern wall’ became a key feature of election coverage.
+But far from being a soundbite, its roots were well developed long before that.
+Theresa May’s social mobility committee walked out in frustration at the lack of progress at the end of 2017.
+A report published by the new committee in April 2019 claimed: ‘Inequality is now entrenched from birth to work with social mobility stagnating at virtually all life stages.’
 Published to coincide with the first anniversary of the new commission, the poll reveals deep unease in many regions about whether people have the same access to good education, jobs and housing as those living in the south.

 Other factors are also in play.
 The social mobility report shows that children from less well-off families will imagine themselves in jobs that are neither exciting nor well-paid.
 However, primary teachers with a class of wannabe professional footballers and astronauts may well dispute this finding.